 Use Your Imagination

 You are never too old to daydream.
 If you aren't dreaming, then you aren't living.
 If affirmations aren't your forte, you can always dive deep into your thoughts.
 Your thoughts can be as powerful as your words.
-To obtain this 20:20 vision for 2020, you need clear and prestigious insight of your accomplishments.
+To obtain this 20/20 vision, you need to have clear and prestigious insight into your accomplishments.
 Can you see yourself landing that dream job?
 Can you see yourself on that solo vacation?
 Or see yourself starting that business?
 It's incredible how you can narrate your own story by simply just daydreaming it.

-My main goal for 2020 was to have one of my articles be featured on a website.
-All 2019, I've been practicing different writing techniques.
-I didn't know exactly how that plan will be fulfilled, but deep down, I've imagined my words being some inspiration for women of color.
-Here I am two months in 2020, and I'm on xoNecole.
-As someone who used to be pessimistic, I can attest that a simple shift of our vision can open a road to endless possibilities.
+My main goal for this year was to have one of my articles featured on a website.
+All last year, I've been practicing different writing techniques.
+I didn't know exactly how that plan will be fulfilled, but deep down, I imagined my words being some inspiration for women of color.
+Here I am two months into the year, and I'm on xoNecole.
+As someone who used to be pessimistic, I can attest that a simple shift in our vision can open a road to endless possibilities.

 It's time to lead with gratitude and not sorrow, it's time to shake off the insecurities and anxiety.
 The envisions will now become your visions.
 Keep shining, Queen.

 Dear Queen is a series dedicated to letters from women written for themselves and other women.
 Have a "Dear Queen" letter?
 We want to read it!
 Email your letters to email@example.com, subject: 'Dear Queen'.